Security guards headbutted in front of horrified shoppers when violence erupted at Friars Walk

 Rugless, 25, of Albert Street, Newport, pleaded guilty to affray.

-Price, 18, of Sandalwood Court, Newport, admitted a public order offence and criminal damage.
+Price, 18, of the Maindee area, Newport, admitted a public order offence and criminal damage.

 Prosecutor Mark Battrick told District Judge Shomon Khan how trouble flared after Rugless and Price fought against Challis just before 6pm.